We use cookies to help provide you with the best possible online experience.

 Organisational structure

-The main office is based in the Civic Centre in Uxbridge and clinics are run from various sites across the borough.
+The main office is based at The Pembroke Centre in Ruislip and clinics are run from various sites across the borough.

 Management Structure